Getting started with data analysis#

 Figure 3.2.
 The output CSV file opened in JupyterLab.

-Figure 3.2 shows the output file.
+Figure 3.2 shows the content of the output file.
 As we can see, the first column contains the index value without any column name.
-Also the temperature values are represented as floating point number with a presision of 1 decimal.
+Also the temperature values are represented as floating point number with a precision of one decimal place.

-Let’s see how we can modify these aspects of the output file using pandas and save the data again without the index, and with zero decimals.
+Let’s see how we can modify some aspects of the output file using pandas and save the data again without the index, and with zero decimals.
 Omitting the index can be achieved using the index=False parameter.
 Decimal precision can be specified using the float_format parameter.
-Format text "%.0f" will set decimal precision to zero (while "%.2f" would set it to 2 decimals and so on).
+The format text float_format="%.0f" will set decimal precision to zero (i.e., integer values), while "%.2f" would set the precision to two decimal places, for example.

 # define output filename